CMU-SAFARI/PyGim/README.md

 This repository provides all the necessary files and instructions to reproduce the results of our [SIGMETRICS '25 paper](https://arxiv.org/abs/2402.16731).

-> Christina Giannoula, Peiming Yang, Ivan Fernandez Vega, Jiacheng Yang, Sankeerth Durvasula, Yu Xin Li, Mohammad Sadrosadati, Juan Gomez Luna, Onur Mutlu, Gennady Pekhimenko, "PyGim: An Efficient Graph Neural Network Library for Real Processing-In-Memory Architectures", SIGMETRICS'25.
+> Christina Giannoula, Peiming Yang, Ivan Fernandez, Jiacheng Yang, Sankeerth Durvasula, Yu Xin Li, Mohammad Sadrosadati, Juan Gomez Luna, Onur Mutlu, Gennady Pekhimenko, "PyGim: An Efficient Graph Neural Network Library for Real Processing-In-Memory Architectures", SIGMETRICS'25.
 [Paper PDF](https://arxiv.org/abs/2402.16731.pdf)

 [<i>PyGim</i>](https://arxiv.org/abs/2402.16731.pdf) is the first easy-to-use software framework to deploy Graph Neural Networks (GNNs) in real Processing-In-Memory (PIM) architectures.
 GNN execution involves both compute-intensive and memory-intensive kernels.
 PyGim integrates intelligent parallelization techniques for the memory-intensive kernels of GNNs tailored for real PIM systems, and provides an easy-to-use Python API for them.
 PyGim employs a cooperative GNN execution, in which the compute- and memory-intensive kernels are executed in processor-centric and memory-centric computing systems, respectively, to fully exploit the hardware capabilities.
 PyGim also integrates a lightweight autotuner that tunes the parallelization strategy of the memory-intensive kernel of GNNs based on the particular characteristics of the input graph, thus enabling high programming ease.